firebase/quickstart-cpp/dynamic_links/testapp/readme.md

       project", and select `build.gradle`.
   - Install the SDK Platforms that Android Studio reports missing.
   - Build the testapp and run it on an Android device or emulator.
-  - See [below](#using_the_test_app) for usage instructions.

-# Using the Test App

-- Install and run the test app on your iOS or Android device or emulator.
-- The application has minimal user interface.
-The output of the app can be viewed via the console:
-  - __iOS__: Open select "View --> Debug Area --> Activate Console" from the menu in Xcode.
-  - __Android__: View the logcat output in Android studio or by running "adb logcat" from the command line.
+  - The testapp has no user interface.
+The output of the app can be viewed in the logcat output of Android studio or by running "adb logcat" from the command line.

-- When you first run the app, it will check for an incoming dynamic link or invitation, and report whether it was able to fetch an invite.
-- Afterwards, it will open a screen that allows you to send an invite for the current app via e-mail or SMS.
-  - You may have to log in to Google first.
-- To simulate receiving an invitation from a friend, you can send yourself an invite, uninstall the test app, then click the link in your e-mail.
-  - This would normally send you to the Play Store or App Store to download the app.
-Because this is a test app, it will link to a nonexistent store page.
-- After clicking the invite link, re-install and run the app on your device or emulator, and see the invitation fetched on the receiving side.
+  - When running the application you should see:
+    - The dynamic link - if any - recevied by the application on startup.
+    - A dynamically generated long link.
+    - A dynamically generated short link.
+  - Leaving the application and opening a link (e.g via an email) for the app should reopen the app and display the dynamic link.

 Support
 -------